LucaBrizuela/Portfolio-Showcase/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This section is dedicated to showcasing practical examples of how the project can be utilized effectively.
 Here, you'll find a collection of helpful resources including additional screenshots, code snippets, and demos that illustrate various aspects of the project's functionality.
-Additionally, you can find links to more resources that provide further insights and guidance on utilizing the project to its fullest potential."
+Additionally, you can find links to more resources that provide further insights and guidance on utilizing the project to its fullest potential.

-_For more examples, please go to the [Support Materials](https://example.com)_ link!
+I can redact something similar to: Please go to the [Support Materials](https://example.com)_ link for more examples!

 <p align="right">~<a href="#readme-top">Top of the Page</a>~</p>